s0ysau/Snakes_Game/README.md

 ![Page2](https://user-images.githubusercontent.com/105724406/190867833-ed47d1a9-965d-486f-bf99-cd4513c505f4.jpg)

 I decided to go with the blue option and put the text and 'How to Play' under the stage image.
 It's much cleaner and less compacted.
-I also decided against a hamburger menu for now as there's isn't that much options like High Scores html which is still in development.
+I also decided against a hamburger menu for now as there's isn't that much options.

 <h2>Game board grid</h2>